 The Outpost

-The half-mile road and parking area are made of recycled bits of crushed and chopped asphalt from former roadways and temporary construction roads.
+The half-mile drive and parking area are made of chopped up asphalt recycled from former roadways and temporary construction roads.
 A local mill processes the large chunks into smaller, gravel-sized bits.
 The motorcycle is a 1974 BMW R90S.

 The Outpost

 View from driveway looking toward the great room wing showing kitchen window and covered porch.
-Entry to the house and courtyard is through the pivot gate to the left of great room wing.
+Entry to the house and courtyard is through the pivot gate to the left of Gathering Room wing.

 The Outpost